Ragenose/t2ee/doc/after_action_review.md

 The Apache Guacamole can be integrated into the project instead of a separate service running independently of the project.

+Testing should be automated.
+The RESTful API can also be tested with unittest module in Python and the front-end can be tested with [Jasmine](https://jasmine.github.io/) and [Karma](https://karma-runner.github.io/latest/index.html).

 ## What Did I learn

 ### Software Development Cycle